cognitivetech/ollama-ebook-summary/README.md

 You can see the results from [CopyLeaks](https://app.copyleaks.com/) below for each of the texts published, here.

-Considering that this is not for profit, but for educational purposes, I believe these numbers are acceptable.
+Especially considering that this is not for profit, but for educational purposes, I believe these numbers are acceptable.

 | Book | Models | Character Difference | Identical | Minor changes | Paraphrased | Total Matched |
 | ---- | ----- | ---------------- | --------- | ------------- | ----------- | ---------- |